 Please note that the Supreme Court will be closed to tours during the month of August.

 Call (202) 479-3211 for dates when the court will be in session.

+The Kennedy Center is the nation's busiest performing arts center, and regularly hosts theater, ballet, dance, and musical performances from artists from across the nation.
 Tours are offered Monday through Saturday.
-Reserved tours are offered Mondays through Fridays at 9 a.m. and 4:30 p.m. and Saturdays at 9 a.m.
+Reserved tours are offered Mondays through Fridays at 9 a.m. and 4:30 p.m., and Saturdays at 9 a.m.
+Walk-up tours are offered every 10 minutes by a volunteer.
 Requests can be submitted any time.

 Library of Congress